 A delicious Thanksgiving stuffing chock full of crisp celery, plump dried apricots and crunchy pecans.

-Whether you call it dressing or stuffing, one of the most important side dishes at Thanksgiving has to be this one.
+Whether you call it dressing or stuffing, and whenever you celebrate Thanksgiving, one of the most important side dishes has to be this one.
 Thanksgiving stuffing is also one of the sides I used to find the most intimidating.
 The seemingly endless variations on this classic dish meant I never knew quite where to start .
 Bread based stuffing or rice?
 Moist or crunchy?
 Also – and it’s confession time here – my favourite stuffing used to come from a box.
 That is, until I tasted Apricot and Celery Stuffing.

 The Story Behind My Thanksgiving Stuffing

 I first had Apricot and Celery Stuffing at my late mother in law’s house one Christmas.
 I loved it so much I asked for the recipe.
 Of course, I can never leave a recipe alone, and every year I experimented a little bit more.
 When I first blogged this recipe back in 2013, it had become Celery, Apricot and Pecan Thanksgiving Stuffing made with French bread and savoury seasonings.
 It’s now simply referred to as ‘that delicious stuffing you make’ and I’m often asked to bring it along to celebration dinners.